Space-Engineers-Modding/modding-reference/_doc/tools/3d-modelling/seut/troubleshooting/warnings.md

 ### W001
 ```
-SEUT: Collection not found.
+Collection not found.
 Action not possible.
 ```
 **Cause**